 Express Scripts, among the nation's largest pharmacy benefit management organizations, is headquartered on the UMSL campus.

-UMSL has invested more than $130 million in new buildings and major renovations in the past five years including Anheuser-Busch Hall, Recreation and Wellness Center, Science Learning Building and the UMSL Patient Care Center.
+UMSL has invested more than $130 million in new buildings and major renovations in the past several years including Anheuser-Busch Hall, Recreation and Wellness Center, Science Learning Building and the UMSL Patient Care Center.

-Times Higher Education ranked UMSL No. 63 globally on its list of 'Golden Age' universities.
+Times Higher Education ranked UMSL No. 63 globally on its list of "Golden Age Universities."

-At No. 52 globally, UMSL is one of only 12 U.S. universities to be named amongst the top 100 best universities for reducing inequalities based on Times Higher Education World University Rankings.
+At No. 52 globally, UMSL is one of only 12 U.S. universities to be named amongst the Top 100 best universities for reducing inequalities based on Times Higher Education World University Rankings.